IMPORTANT SAFETY INFORMATION

 Tell your doctor about any side effect that bothers your child, or that does not go away.
 Call your doctor or pharmacist for medical advice about side effects.
 You may report side effects to the FDA.
 Call 1-800-FDA-10881-800-FDA-1088 or visit www.fda.gov/medwatch.
 You may also report side effects by calling 1-800-844-2830 1-800-844-2830.

-For parents and caregivers of IS patients, please also see Medication Guide.
+For parents and caregivers of patients with IS, please also see Medication Guide.